codingconcepts/dg/README.md

 WITH skip='1', nullif = '', allow_quoted_null;
 ```

-### Concepts
+### Processors

-dg takes its configuration from a config file that is parsed in the form of an array of objects.
-Each object represents a CSV file to be generated for a named table and contains a collection of columns to generate data for.
+dg takes its configuration from a config file that is parsed in the form of an object containing arrays of objects; `tables` and `inputs`.
+Each object in the `tables` array represents a CSV file to be generated for a named table and contains a collection of columns to generate data for.

-There are three ways to generate data for columns:

 ##### gen